Davospike/segpSPA/The_Process/SystemImplementation.md

 This served to encourage communication in the team, create small incremental progress, address any problems early, be reflective about our work and ultimately deliver working software.

 It is important to note that agile working is not the only way of working we could have used to develop this application.
 We could have opted for a linear-sequential life cycle model such as the [Waterfall Model](https://www.tutorialspoint.com/sdlc/sdlc_waterfall_model.htm), whereby the next phase of development would only start once the previous is finished.
 Typically, these steps would involve: Requirement Analysis, System Design, Implementation, Testing, Deployment and Maintenance.
 However, we believe that an agile approach has offered us more flexibility to develop the application together.

-[ADD TO] - Group working methods used (for instance did your team choose a particular style of agile? what communication channels did you use?)
+We also had to adapt our communication channels in response to the pandemic.
+In addition to our weekly stand-ups, we were in constant communication through the instant messaging platform Discord, and video calls on Teams.

 ### GitHub Continuous Integration
 In order to implement continuous integration and deployment within our project, we decided to follow some of the [DevOps Best Practices](https://www.atlassian.com/devops/what-is-devops/devops-best-practices), whereby developers make small frequent changes to a central repository, and test them.
 Imperative to aligning with these practices and our agile framework, is a source code version control system.
 We used GitHub as it meant any conflicts/errors could be managed, and our progress was being saved as we went; useful for if something broke along the way.